entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Davis et al. (2012): "This character is not equivalent the ‘superpositional’ character state used by Hanke & Wilson (2004).
 More precisely, it refers to the classic mode of acanthodian scale growth depicted in texts from Moy-Thomas & Miles (1971) onwards, and exemplified by *Acanthodes* and *Nostolepis* (shown again by Burrow & Turner 2010).
 Thus *Brochoadmones* (and similar taxa) coded by Hanke & Wilson (2004) and Burrow & Turner (2010) as sharing the same general superpositional mode of flank scale growth, is here coded as different (mid-sagittal sections of scales shown in Hanke & Wilson 2006)."

 > Dearden et al. (2021): "As Miles (1973) observed, the flank scales of *Dobunnacanthus* gen. nov. are ornamented with anteroposteriorly aligned ridges (Fig. 13C, D).
 These appear to be very similar to the scales of *Vernicomacanthus*, with their laterally apposed odontodes.
-However, because the internal structure of the scales is not preserved, it is impossible to definitively diagnose this."=
+However, because the internal structure of the scales is not preserved, it is impossible to definitively diagnose this."

 37. Body scales with peg-and-socket articulation: (0) absent; (1) present.